Haksell/kfs/README.md

 -   [ ] fix compiler warnings
 -   [ ] install `grub-mkrescue` and all its dependencies locally
 -   [ ] set timeout=10 for correction
+-   [ ] check your work should not exceed 10 MB before push

 ### shell